Iteo/audoma/docs/usage.rst

             result_serializer = self.get_result_serializer(instance=instance)
             return Response(result_serializer.data, status=code)

-| Currently there is no way to cosutomize this behaviour in audoma.
+| Currently there is no way to customize this behavior in audoma.

 .. _choices:

 Custom choices
 ==============
-| Audoma provides new way of defining choices and new choices class
+| Audoma provides a new way of defining choices and new choices class
-| which allows to call choice by it's name.\
+| which allows calling choice by its name.

 | Example definition and usage: